pnp/powershell/documentation/Set-PnPListPermission.md

 ```

 ## DESCRIPTION
-Allows changing of permissions on a SharePoint list.
+Allows changing permissions on a SharePoint list.
 In case you would like to break the permission inheritance on a list from its parent, you can use [Set-PnPList -BreakRoleInheritance](Set-PnPList.html#-breakroleinheritance).

 ## EXAMPLES